msnirmal/Project2/README.md

 ### **Skeletal**

 While creating a draft for this website and during the building process, i used different background colors, however, i felt the images that i have used will contrast well with a white background for quiz area and rest of body has yellow to contrast with the neon blue buttons.
+Also, i have used font Vollkorn for header and Poppins for the text content in quiz area with default browser font for button

 ### **Surface**